melinda-z/CI-MS2-MovieQuiz/testing.md

 - Go Home Button

-  Made sure the go home button direct the user to the home page.
+  Made sure the go home button directs the user to the home page.

 - Right/Wrong Answer indication (color)

-  Checked the choice turn to green when the answer is the correct answer and red when the answer is a wrong answer.
+  Checked the choice turns to green when the answer is the correct answer and red when the answer is a wrong answer.

 - Right/Wrong Answer indication (sound)